Sing a New Psalm:

 when is the last time you reflected on the miracles of our salvation?

 Psalm 77 expresses appreciation for the miraculous deeds by which God saved his people in the past.
 This illustration by Turning to God’s Word co-founder Tami Palladino depicts two significant Old Testament events—Moses parting the Red Sea so that the Israelites could escape from Egypt, and the dove flying over Noah’s ark, the means God chose to protect Noah and his family.
 In both events, water is a destructive element that God’s people must avoid in order to escape death.
 The Church interprets both of these events as types of the sacrament of Baptism.
-If you were writing a Psalm today celebrating salvation, what New Testament events would you include?
+If you were writing a psalm celebrating salvation, what New Testament events would you include?
 For what reasons?
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 75 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+Thel illustration also is printed on page 77 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 the mystery of the sacrament of Baptism